Safety

 Bear Country

 Whiskeytown is home to a healthy population of black bears.
-Adult male black bears usually weigh less than 400 pounds, while adult females usually weigh less than 250 pounds.
-Despite their ungainly appearance, bears can run at speeds of up to 30 mph for short distances.
-They can also climb trees and swim.
-Black bears see in color, but their eyesight is not as well developed as in humans.
-To compensate they have good hearing and a very keen sense of smell.
+Adult male black bears typically weigh under 400 pounds, while females weigh less than 250 pounds.
+Despite their bulky appearance, black bears can run up to 30 mph for short distances, climb trees, and swim.
+Although their eyesight isn't as sharp as a human's, black bears have excellent hearing and an extremely keen sense of smell.

-1. Never feed bears or leave food unattended even for a few minutes.
+1. Never feed bears or leave food unattended, even for a short time.

-2. Always use bear-proof food storage lockers and bear-proof trash containers.
+2. Use bear-proof food storage lockers and bear-proof trash containers when provided.

-3. If bear-proof food storage lockers are not provided, store food in odor-free containers and out of sight in a vehicle, preferably the trunk.
-Store food carefully as bears can break into vehicles.
+3. If lockers aren't available, store food in odor-free containers and out of sight in your vehicle (preferably the trunk), remembering that bears can break into cars.

-4. If a black bear approaches you, scare it away - stand up, wave your arms, and shout or make loud noises.
+4. Scare bears away if they approach—stand up, wave your arms, and shout or make loud noises.

-5. If you feel threatened by the black bear, walk away to a safe place.
-Do not run.
+5. If you feel threatened, walk away calmly to a safe place without running.

 Mountain lion.
 Photo taken on one of the park's wildlife cameras.